Your Guide to Japanese Summer Festivals: What to See, Eat, and Experience

 One note though, visitors tend to leave all at once when fireworks are over, so you better be prepared to walk slowly in the middle of a crowd.
 If you’re not comfortable with that idea, we would recommend either leaving before the end or staying a little later to avoid this.

-FAQ Summer Festival Japan
+FAQ About Summer Festivals in Japan

 When is the summer festival season in Japan?

-The typical summer festival season in Japan runs from late June through mid-August, with peak events happening in July and August.
-However, some festivals in cooler regions or coastal areas may take place slightly earlier or extend into early September.
+The typical summer festival season in Japan runs from late May through mid-August, with peak events happening in July and August.
+However, some festivals in cooler regions or coastal areas may take place earlier or extend into early September.
 Plan your visit accordingly to catch the biggest festivals like Gion Matsuri, Obon, or Sumidagawa Fireworks

 What should I wear to a Japanese festival?